winet-PRA/sim_config/README.md

 # Dataset for simulation
 ## Partitioning of DNN models
-  * python code for partitioning DNN models
+  * Python code for partitioning DNN models

      - Parition.py